codepress/admin-columns/readme.txt

 You can select a custom size for your custom field option from the Column options.

-**my columns thumbnails still have the wrong size**

-If you want your already uploaded images to display the newly added size you will need to regenerate the thumbnail for them.
-You can use this plugin to generate the newly added sized thumbnails: http://wordpress.org/extend/plugins/regenerate-thumbnails/.

 = What filters and hooks can I use? =

 You can find a list of the available actions and filters (and examples on how to use them!) in the [Admin Columns documentation](https://www.admincolumns.com/documentation/?utm_source=wordpressorg&utm_medium=readme&utm_content=faq#filter-reference).